 People sometimes arrive at Beidler with expectations of insatiable alligators, trees canopied with snakes, and unrelenting mosquitoes.
 Thanks to Revolutionary War hero General Francis Marion – better known in South Carolina as the Swamp Fox – the myth of a Lowcountry swamp as a dangerous labyrinth was propagated in order to stave off Redcoats.
 However, General Marion knew the area’s swamps well enough to use them for his own undetected travel and understood that the only real fear was getting lost.
 Yet cultural lore persists, and people still misunderstand the ecology of a healthy swamp.

-What a visitor will encounter at Beidler are migrating birds all year round along with some permanent residents, such as barred owls.
-The Barred Owl – or “Hoot Owl” – is fairly common in South Carolina and is known for its wide range of vocalizations, most notably the distinct mating call.
+A permanent resident of Beidler Forest is the barred owl, seen above.
+The owl is fairly common in South Carolina and is known for its wide range of vocalizations, most notably the distinct mating call.
 The mating season begins in early spring and usually runs through August.
 Barred Owls typically inhabit dense, lowland forests and swampy areas such as Francis Beilder Forest and the ACE Basin.
 Although not currently threatened or endangered, the Barred Owl is very sensitive to changes in its natural habitat and serves as an indicator species for the state of the ecosystem.

 Francis Beidler Forest Info

 Address: 336 Sanctuary Road, Harleyville, SC 29448

 Francis Beidler Forest Add Info and More Photos